lawrennd/snippets/_physics/includes/generic-framework-intro.md

 * $S$: Entropy (increased by $M$)

 **Our information dynamics:**

 * $G \leftrightarrow M$ (Fisher = friction)
 * Constraints $\leftrightarrow L$ (structure)
 * $\sum h_i = C$ (Casimirs)

-Structure we built = GENERIC!
+Structure we built = GENERIC-like
 }

 \notes{**Historical note:** The original GENERIC papers [@Grmela-dynamics97;@Ottinger-generic97] emerged from studies of complex fluids and polymers.
 It has since been applied to